+The global computer microchips market is expected to witness significant growth over the forecast period.
 A computer microchip is a closed unit containing computer circuitry which may be used for logical or memory related functions in an electronic device.
 The market growth may be attributed to factors including increasing demand and continuous product innovations.
 However, the set-up cost for manufacturing facilities is high, which may continue to act as a challenge to the industry.
-The increasing use of microchips in smartphones is also expected to drive demand over the next seven years.
+The increasing use of microchips in smartphones is also expected to drive computer microchips market demand over the next seven years.
 Modern day devices such as smart televisions and health monitors also make use of microprocessors, and may positively impact growth.

 Innovation is anticipated to be one of the strongest growth points for this industry.
-Mobile phone manufacturers make extensive use of these semiconductor chips in their products and with their healthy sales these companies keep an active pressure on chip manufacturers to supply them with quality components which lead to innovative offerings from various manufacturers who aim to achieve supply contracts from such tech giants.
-The ongoing reduction in the size of electronic components is another factor which may fuel industry growth owing to rise in demand for compact and light-weight devices.
+Mobile phone manufacturers make extensive use of these semiconductor chips in their products and with their healthy sales these companies keep an active pressure on chip manufacturers to supply them with quality components, which leads to innovative offerings from various manufacturers who aim to achieve supply contracts from such tech giants.
+The ongoing reduction in the size of electronic components is another factor, which may fuel industry growth owing to the rise in demand for compact and lightweight devices.

-Key industry participants such as Intel and Samsung have begun collaborating with various device designers to understand the involvement a semiconductor chip have on different devices.
-These companies create market opportunities fabricating new systems which make use of microchips.
+Key industry participants such as Intel and Samsung have begun collaborating with various device designers to understand the involvement a semiconductor chip has on different devices.
+These companies create market opportunities by fabricating new systems, which make use of microchips.

-Semiconductor chips manufacturing plants called Fabs (fabrication plants), require state-of-the-art facilities which come with substantial investments coupled with rapidly changing production technology creates a challenging situation for the market and allows a few well-established manufacturers to penetrate into the market successfully, making the power of new entrants low.
+Semiconductor chips manufacturing plants called Fabs (fabrication plants) require state-of-the-art facilities, which come with substantial investments coupled with rapidly changing production technology creating a challenging situation for the market and allowing a few well-established manufacturers to penetrate into the market successfully, making the power of new entrants low.
 Further, any innovation in design calls for changes in the manufacturing process regarding updating the existing machinery and poses an economic challenge.
-The industry is identified by intense competition and technology development which creates uncertainty in regards to the launch of new product, which results in firms developing core competencies in specific domains, which leads to a bifurcation of technologies and subsequently challenges industry growth.
+The industry is identified by intense competition and technology development which creates uncertainty in regards to the launch of new products, which results in firms developing core competencies in specific domains, which leads to a bifurcation of technologies and subsequently challenges industry growth.

 The industry comprises three company types; integrated device manufacturers (IDM) such as Intel, Samsung, and Texas Instruments; fabless manufacturers such as Qualcomm, Advanced Micro Devices (AMD), NVIDIA; and foundry companies including United Microelectronics and Taiwan Semiconductor Manufacturing Company (TSMC) and Corporation (UMC).
-Microchips find applications in consumer electronics, automotive and military & civil aerospace industries.
-Data processing and communications are anticipated to exhibit substantial share in the current market owing to extensive use of chips in computers and mobile phones for processing.
-The industry is also projected to foresee a surge in demand due to the advent of smart consumer electronics and to increase the involvement of computers in the automobile and military applications.
+Microchips find applications in consumer electronics, automotive, and military & civil aerospace industries.
+Data processing and communications are anticipated to exhibit a substantial share in the current market owing to the extensive use of chips in computers and mobile phones for processing.
+The computer microchips industry is also projected to foresee a surge in demand due to the advent of smart consumer electronics and to increase the involvement of computers in automobile and military applications.

-Global microchip market continues to grow despite the challenges; however key companies are gradually reducing in number to the point where only a handful of manufacturers will continue to stay in the business.
-On account of limited manufacturers, various firms which supply support equipment, or services may have to battle among themselves to reach their economic forefronts.
+The global microchip market continues to grow despite the challenges; however key companies are gradually reducing in number to the point where only a handful of manufacturers will continue to stay in the business.
+On account of limited manufacturers, various firms that supply support equipment, or services may have to battle among themselves to reach their economic forefronts.